Pompeii Baths -

 If Pompeii ruins are your first ever encounter with Roman ruins, you will find it interesting to visit at least one of the Pompeii baths, or Thermae, and see what a spa looked like 2000 years ago ;)

-It’s just that in those times, going to a spa wasn’t a luxury really.
-It was a necessity if you wanted to stay clean… namely, only the richest families could afford their own private bath as part of their house.
+It’s just that in those times, going to a spa wasn’t a luxury.
+It was necessary if you wanted to stay clean… namely, only the richest families could afford their private bath as part of their house.
 That’s why there were quite a few of those in each Roman city.

-Consequently, in the ancient city Pompeii, just like in the rest of the Roman Empire, bathing was a social activity.
-Considering the bathing process took so long, you practically had no choice but to socialize with people around you.
+Consequently, bathing was a social activity in the ancient city of Pompeii, just like in the rest of the Roman Empire ancientancient city of Pompeii, just like in the rest of the Roman Empire, bathing was a social activity.
+Considering the bathing process took so long, you had no choice but to socialize with people around you.

 Apart from the pool area, some also had a gym to exercise in and a garden area to enjoy.

-If you have ever been to any of the old Budapest baths, then you know what we’re talking about…that is where you will see people come and soak on a daily basis, taking some time off to play a game of chess, read the papers or discuss the latest politics.
+If you have ever been to any of the old Budapest baths, then you know what we’re talking about…that is where you will see people come and soak daily, taking some time off to play a game of chess, read the papers or discuss the latest politics.

-If you wonder how the water and air were heated in those days, well, you might be surprised to know that Romans used central heating and under-floor systems called hypocaust.
+If you wonder how the water and air were heated in those days, well, you might be surprised to know that Romans used central heating and under-floor systems called hypocausts.

-After the tepidarium, one would proceed to caldarium, a hot room that was placed right above the furnaces heating up the air and water.
+After the tepidarium, one would proceed to the caldarium, a hot room that was placed right above the furnaces heating the air and water.

 It’s interesting to note that in Pompeii baths, women had their own separate set of baths incorporated into the thermae complex.
 Having a separate section for the women wasn’t a norm, it depended on local customs and times the thermae were built in.